 Mark Dion and Alexis Rockman: Journey to Nature’s Underworld will be the first two-person exhibition of these closely allied artists, offering a compelling tour through their celebrated careers and into the shadowy depths of the threatened natural world.

 The first two-person exhibition of these celebrated artists, Mark Dion and Alexis Rockman: Journey to Nature’s Underworld will explore their shared allegiances and sustaining friendship over a period of three decades.
-Maintaining singular stylistic voices, both Dion and Rockman have achieved international prominence for his distinctive practice, their creative and intellectual trajectories have evolved in tandem and often intersected.
-Together they have embarked on tropical expeditions; published several dialogues; and co-edited the 1996 book Concrete Jungle, on unsung urban ecosystems.
-Each has committedly probed our strained relationship with the environment and the consequences of reigning ideologies about nature.
+Maintaining singular stylistic voices, both Dion and Rockman have achieved international prominence for their own distinctive practices, while their creative and intellectual trajectories have evolved in tandem and often intersected.
+Together they have embarked on tropical expeditions; published dialogues; and co-edited the pioneering 1996 book Concrete Jungle, on anthropogenic ecosystems.
+Each has probed our strained relationship with the environment and the consequences of reigning ideologies about nature.
 Dion and Rockman were among the earliest artists to address, and even anticipate, the epic ecological problems we now face.
 Indeed, their vision has become increasingly urgent in this time of environmental collapse.
-Uniting some twenty-five sculptures and paintings by both artists, along with selected works on paper and a major new collaborative piece, this exhibition will offer a compelling journey through these artists’ diverse careers and into the shadowy depths of the threatened natural world.
+Uniting some twenty-five sculptures and paintings by both artists along with selected works on paper and a major new collaborative piece, this exhibition will offer an absorbing journey into the depths of the threatened natural world.

-Although working in different media, Dion and Rockman engage a number of like themes and strategies throughout their work, including scientific methodologies and models, intensive research and fieldwork, allegory and dark humor, and popular culture tropes.
-Foremost is their shared enlistment of display methods from natural history and art museums, arenas of alleged authority and objectivity that their works slyly subvert.
-While Dion’s preferred museological modes are 3-D tableaux and specimen cabinets, Rockman revels in large-scale diorama paintings, densely populated and replete with didactic keys.
+Although working in different media, Dion and Rockman engage a number of like approaches and strategies, including intensive research and fieldwork; borrowing scientific methodology and models; and the use of allegory, dark humor, and popular culture tropes.
+Both artists employ methods of display found in museums of art and natural history, institutions of alleged authority and objectivity, which they slyly subvert in their works.
+While Dion’s preferred museological modes are taxidermy dioramas and specimen cabinets, Rockman revels in large-scale landscape paintings, densely populated and replete with didactic keys.
 Like natural history displays and wildlife illustrations, their works are grounded in science and close observation, but presented in a rhetorical, or even theatrical, manner.

-The concept of “underworld” in the exhibition’s title encompasses several germane associations, including the mythic abode of the dead, the Earth’s subsurface, and elements of criminality or vice.
-Within the context of Dion’s and Rockman’s oeuvres, the notion also incorporates unconscious beliefs about nature, invisible micro and macro dimensions, and denial of our culture’s harmful course.
-In the past thirty years, during which the environmental crisis has escalated, the artists have expressed increasing pessimism and melancholy about our ecological fate.
-This gloom has not proved stifling, however, and Dion and Rockman continue to hone creative tactics for staging both the wonder and horror of nature’s condition.
+The concept of “underworld” in the exhibition’s title encompasses several germane associations, including the mythic abode of the dead, archaeology, the Earth’s subsurface, and elements of criminality or vice.
+Within the context of Dion’s and Rockman’s oeuvres, the notion also incorporates unconscious beliefs about nature, invisible micro and macro dimensions, and deep denial of our culture’s harmful course.
+In the past two decades, during which the environmental crisis has escalated, both artists have expressed increasing pessimism and melancholy about our ecological fate.
+This gloom has not proved stifling, however, and Dion and Rockman continue to hone creative tactics for staging both the wonder and woe of nature’s condition.

 For information contact Suzanne Ramljak, at email@example.com or 212.988-7700, ext.
 244.